paul-carteron/happign/README.md

 development :

 -   Calculation of isochron and isodistance
--   REST API Carto compatible with the OpenAPI specification (easy and quick downloading for WFS)
+-   Implement all REST API Carto compatible with the OpenAPI specification (easy and quick downloading for WFS)

 ### Problems and Issues